what is a foley artist

 It’s also a field where innovation is key, and coming up with the perfect object to mimic a specific sound can be a puzzle.
 The pressure can be high, especially when working on big-budget productions with tight deadlines.

 However, the rewards are equally profound.
 There’s the thrill of creative problem-solving, the joy of turning ordinary objects into extraordinary sounds, and the satisfaction of knowing you’ve contributed to the storytelling process in an essential, albeit often unacknowledged, way.
-When a scene comes alive due to your work, the feeling is incomparable.
+When a scene comes alive due to your work, the feeling is amazing!

 mic, headphones, microphone